Legally reviewed by:

-When a dog is in the care of a dog sitter, however, who is responsible for a dog by accident?
-You need to know who to hold liable for your accident if you want to request compensation for your losses and civil court.
+When a dog is in the care of a dog sitter, who is responsible for the dog in case of an accident?
+This responsibility can extend to a family member or friend providing informal care.
+You need to know who to hold liable for your accident if you want to request compensation for your losses in civil court.
+You may also need to file a claim for compensation with the relevant insurance company.
 Fortunately, you can work with a dog bite attorney to understand how local laws impact your case.

 Dog Bite Laws in California

-California Civil Code 3342 states that any dog bite accident that occurs in public or in a location where a victim may rightfully abide by strict liability.
+California Civil Code 3342 states that any dog bite accident that occurs in a public place or on private property where a victim may rightfully abide by strict liability.
 This means that the victim of a dog bite accident has the right to hold a dog’s owner accountable for that dog’s behavior, regardless of whether or not the dog has displayed aggressive behavior in the past.

 Understanding a Dog Sitter’s Role in a Dog Bite Accident